aionnetwork/aion-docs/token-swap/swap-overview.md

   "title": "Video Walkthrough"
 }
 [/block]
 If you're more into watching video tutorials, take a look at the videos below.
-If not, carry on with the [written guides](#section-how-to-proceed).

 ## Using **MyEtherWallet **
 [block:embed]